Making Homemade Bleach Alternative

 If you’re trying to make your laundry room more eco-friendly, one thing you can consider is learning how to make homemade bleach alternative.
 Not only does a natural bleach alternative actually work, but it’s also safer for your family and the environment.

-In addition to this excellent DIY bleach alternative, don’t forget to check out our posts on how to make a homemade stain remover and learn more about soap nuts so you can create safe, natural, and green laundry room.
+In addition to this excellent DIY bleach alternative, don’t forget to check out our posts on how to make homemade laundry detergent, how to make a homemade stain remover, and learn more about washing clothes with soap nuts so you can create safe, natural, and green laundry room.

 Why You Shouldn’t Use Bleach

 There are a variety of reasons why you might not want to use bleach in your laundry room.
 First, if you have a septic tank, you don’t want to use a lot of bleach because it can kill the beneficial bacteria that you need in the septic tank.

 This is also why you shouldn’t use many chemical drain cleaners with a septic tank.
 If you do have a septic tank, discover the best natural ways to clear a clogged pipe so you don’t tip the balance in this delicate system.

 Even if you don’t have a septic tank, you might not want to use bleach because it’s a very toxic chemical.
 If you have kids or pets in your home, you might decide not to keep bleach around for health and safety reasons.

 Exposure to bleach can cause eye, nose, throat, lung, and skin irritation.
 Plus, a study published in Occupational & Environmental Medicine suggests that even passive exposure to bleach can give children a higher chance of respiratory illness and other infections.